Uxbridge and South Ruislip: 2019 general election

 Boris Johnson became Prime Minister of the United Kingdom on 24 July 2019, following the resignation of Theresa May.
 His 2017 majority in Uxbridge and South Ruislip of 5,034 votes was the smallest of any sitting prime minister since 1924.
 The main challenger in the seat was the Labour Party, whose 2019 candidate was Ali Milani.
-In April 2019, think-tank Onward classified the seat as "vulnerable" for the Conservatives, while YouGov classified the seat on 27 November 2019 as "likely Conservative".
+In April 2019, think-tank Onward classified the seat as "vulnerable" for the Conservatives, while YouGov rated it on 27 November as "likely Conservative".
 An article in The Independent on the same date inferred a 22.2% chance of Milani winning the seat from odds by bookmaker Paddy Power.
 Johnson retained the seat with an increased vote share of 52.6% and an increased majority of 15%.

 In 2019, two satirical candidates, Count Binface and Lord Buckethead, stood for election.
-Lord Buckethead is the name of a character in the 1984 movie Gremloids, and several previous UK election candidates have used the name, but Jon Harvey was prevented from standing again as Lord Buckethead after Gremloids creator Todd Durham asserted his rights over the character.
-Instead, Harvey stood as Count Binface and an Official Monster Raving Loony Party candidate used the name Lord Buckethead.
-On 6 December, Lord Buckethead encouraged constituents to vote for Labour candidate Ali Milani.
+The latter was the name of a character in the 1984 movie Gremloids.
+Several previous UK election candidates have used the name, but Jon Harvey was prevented from standing as such as Gremloids creator Todd Durham asserted his rights.
+Instead, an Official Monster Raving Loony used the name and Harvey stood as Count Binface.
+On 6 December, Lord Buckethead asked constituents to vote for Labour candidate Ali Milani.
 Also standing was William Tobin, who aimed to receive no votes.
-As an expatriate who has lived abroad for 15 years, he was not able to vote in UK elections, but could stand as a candidate.
-Tobin stood to raise awareness of disenfranchisement of voting rights for expatriates, as well as 16- and 17-year-olds and foreign nationals who live in the UK.
-Tobin received five votes.
+Still living abroad, as for the last 15 years, he was not able to vote in UK elections, but could stand as a candidate.
+Tobin stood to raise awareness of disenfranchisement (lack) of the vote for expatriates, as well as 16- and 17-year-olds and foreign nationals who live in the UK.